frederic-perez/AmE-dictionary/data/idioms.md

 __leave (one’s) mark__
 __leave (something) out of account__ To ignore something; to pay little or no heed to something. _Don’t leave your father’s advice out of account—he knows what he’s talking about!_
 __leave home__ To cease living with one’s parents; to strike out on one’s own. _I regret leaving home at such a young age, but it did teach me some good lessons about self-reliance._
-__leave it at that__ :dart: To take no further action or say nothing more about something. _Let’s not spend too long on this.
+__leave it at that__ :dart::two: To take no further action or say nothing more about something. _Let’s not spend too long on this.
 Let’s just put on a few finishing touches and leave it at that._
 __leave much to be desired__ :dart: To be very inadequate or unsatisfactory; to lack a large amount of what is desired or required. _The film has a very interesting premise, but the final product leaves much to be desired._
 __leave no stone unturned__ :two::hammer: _We are leaving no stone unturned._
 __leave someone in its wake__ _The speedboat leaves all others in its wake._